jokerkeny/NPDBresearch/README.md

 ## How to Run
 Recommend open it in colab by clicking https://colab.research.google.com/github/jokerkeny/NPDBresearch/blob/main/NPDBresearchEDA.ipynb, where you can run all cells and make your own modifications.
+However it is pre-run and rendered, you can just read it without running too.

 If you use github to preview it, some format and plot can't show correctly.